Korg Volca Notes

 If you are new to electronic music, see the Getting Started pages.

-Official Information and Tutorials
+Modular: Official Information and Tutorials

-Main Korg link for documentation:
+Main Korg link for documentation on the Volca Modular:

 A note on the Volca firmware.
 There is a firmware update for earlier models that supports calibration of the CV input.